intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ## Cross-layer Considerations {#discussions-cross-layer}

-In the Cross-layer section participants presented material and discussed how accurately measuring exactly where problems occur is difficult when many components of a network connection can affect the measurement.
+In the Cross-layer section participants presented material and discussed how to accurately measure exactly where problems occur.
+The discussion showed how difficult it is to achieve accuracy when many components of a network connection affects the measurements.
 Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different network types are responsible for the quality.

-he participants have agreed that no single component of a network connection has all the data to be able to measure the effects of the network performance on the quality of the end user experience.
+The participants agreed that no single component of a network connection has all the data required to measure the effects of the network performance on the quality of the end user experience.

 - The applications that are running on the end-user devices have the best insight into their respective performance, but have limited visibility into the behavior of the network, and are not able to act on the limited information about the network performance.
-- The Internet service providers have good insight into the QoS considerations, but are not able to infer the effect of the QoS metrics on the quality of the end user experience.
+- Internet service providers have good insight into QoS considerations, but are not able to infer the effect of the QoS metrics on the quality of end user experiences.
-- The content providers have good insight into the aggregated behavior of the end users, but lack the insight on what aspects of the network performance are the leading indicators of the users behavior.
+- Content providers have good insight into the aggregated behavior of the end users, but lack the insight on what aspects of the network performance are leading indicators of user behavior.

-The workshop had identified the need for a standard and extensible way to exchange the network performance.
-Such exchnage standard should address the folowing aspects:
+The workshop had identified the need for a standard and extensible way to exchange network performance characteristics.
+Such an exchange standard should address (at least) the following:

-- Scalable way to capture the performance of multiple (potentially thousandsof) endpoints.
+- A scalable way to capture the performance of multiple (potentially thousands of) endpoints.
-- Accompanying set of tools to analyze the data.
+- The need for an accompanying set of tools to analyze the data.
 - A transparent model for giving the different actors on the network connection an incentive to share the performance data they collect.
-- Prservation of the privacy of the end users.
-In particular, federated learning approaches, where no centralized entity has the access to the whole picture, are preferred.
+- Preservation of end-user privacy.
+In particular, federated learning approaches, where no centralized entity has the access to the whole picture, should be preferred.
 - The data exchange format should include precautions against data manipulations, so that the different actors won't be tempted to game the mechanism.